 Rotavirus is a highly contagious virus that causes inflammation, or gastroenteritis, of the stomach and intestines.
 It can cause severe dehydration, and this can be fatal.

-In the United States (U.S.), rotavirus used to be most common during the winter and spring months, but since the introduction of a vaccine, this is less consistent.
+In the United States (U.S.), rotavirus used to be most common during the winter and spring months, but since the

 Symptoms take about 2 days to appear after infection.

 This can lead to dehydration, which can be dangerous.

 - decreased urination

 - sunken fontanel, the soft spot on the head of an infant

 - feeling dizzy on standing up

 A child may be unusually